EoghyUnscripted/100-Days-Of-Code-Python/Level 3 - Advanced/Day 50 - Auto Tinder Swipe Bot/README.md

 ## Overview

-For Day 50, we will be continuing to work with Selenium and working wiht Tinder.
+For Day 50, we will be continuing to work with Selenium and working with Tinder.

 ## Project: Auto Tinder Swipe Bot